Solved! Does Bleach Kill Bed Bugs?

 Hire a professional to get rid of bed bugs.

-For homeowners who are not comfortable with the DIY approach to bed bug removal, call a professional bed bug exterminator.
+For homeowners who are not comfortable with the DIY approach to bed bug removal, call one of the best bed bug exterminators like Orkin or Terminix.
 An expert can quickly confirm the presence and severity of a bed bug infestation.
 They’ll have the training and experience to kill bed bugs in apparent areas and in hard-to-reach or hidden areas within the home.
 Finally, a professional can also help manage preventative measures to keep the infestation from happening again.

 Whether you hire a professional or take care of the problem yourself will ultimately come down to three major factors: your budget, confidence, and the amount of time and energy you can devote to the project.
 If you’re on a limited budget but have the necessary time and skill to tackle the endeavor, a DIY approach can work well.
 If you’re not feeling confident or don’t have the time but are willing to spend money to eliminate the problem quickly, it’s best to call in a pro.